long-context/dram-attention/README.md

 # Generate stage: Generate one token at a time
 output = attention(xq, xk, xv, start_pos=pos, stage="generate")
 ```
-DRAMAttention works in two stages:
+DRAM Attention works in two stages:
-- `prefill`: Initial pass that processes the input sequence and initializes both local and LRU caches
+- `prefill`: Initial pass that processes the input sequence and initializes both local and LRU caches.
-- `generate`: Generates new tokens one at a time, using both the local cache for recent tokens and selectively loading relevant pages from DRAM to HBM via the LRU cache
+- `generate`: Generates new tokens one at a time, using both the local cache for recent tokens and selectively loading relevant pages from DRAM to HBM via the LRU cache.

 ## Prior Work